Share this:

 Stenton cautions against using data from the great war vessels of the eleventh century to make assumptions about the ships of this earlier period.

-Amidst this uncertainty, he points to the Anglo-Saxon Chronicle, which records that 23 ships descended on Devon in 877 and lost 840 men at the Battle of Countisbury.
+Amidst this uncertainty, he points to the Anglo-Saxon Chronicle, which records that 23 ships came to Devon in 877, and lost 840 men at the Battle of Countisbury.

 Stenton suggests that this contemporary statement, likely based on local knowledge, implies that each ship carried at least 36 fighting men.